echeran/smile-of-murugan/webbook/chapter16.md

 >|       glorious and land-bestowing.

-[^venkatam-tirupati]: Ta. *vaṭavēňkaṭam*, i.e. probably the modern Tirupati north of Madras, a place which has been always considered the northern boundary of Tamiḻnāṭu
+[^venkatam-tirupati]: Ta. *vaṭavēñkaṭam*, i.e. probably the modern Tirupati north of Madras, a place which has been always considered the northern boundary of Tamiḻnāṭu